choisteph/choisteph.github.io/README.md

 - The [gh-pages](https://github.com/gitname/react-gh-pages) documentation for deploying a React application to Github Pages
 - [Vite's documentation](https://vite.dev/guide/static-deploy.html) on how to deploy a React application created with Vite
   - Thank you also to various StackOverflow and Reddit threads for directing me to this resource!
+- The [StackOverflow thread](https://stackoverflow.com/questions/9719434/picking-2-random-elements-from-array) on selecting 2 random elements from an array. (*Yes, I could have figured this out myself but I chose to rely on the great minds before me this time around.*)
 - [Emojipedia's](https://emojipedia.org/) emoji entities for easy copy and pasting into my portfolio
 - The online, free [CSS Gradient tool](https://cssgradient.io/) to create that cool little blue-green donut on the home page
 - The incredibly talented designers who shared their portfolios on [Product Design Portfolios](https://www.productdesignportfolios.com/)